mjamezquidilla/MatFoundationAnalysis/README.md

 # MatFoundationAnalysis
-Oakridge Mat Foundation Analysis and Design using SAP2000 and Python
+Mat Foundation Analysis and Design using SAP2000 and Python